gbif/ipt/dataHostingCentres.md

 ## France

-GBIF France provides helpdesk support to new publishers in France, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
+[GBIF France](http://www.gbif.fr/) provides helpdesk support to new publishers in France, and hosting support for datasets on the [GBIF France IPT](http://www.gbif.fr/ipt/).
 Please contact GBIF-France <archambeau@gbif.fr> for assistance.

+## Norway

+[GBIF Norway](http://www.gbif.no/) provides helpdesk support to new publishers in Norway, and hosting support for datasets on the [GBIF Norway IPT](http://data.gbif.no/ipt/).
+Please contact GBIF Norway <gbif-drift@nhm.uio.no> for assistance.

 ## Spain